PervazGolrang/Project2-VRF-LITE_OSPF-BGP_RedistributionLab/docs/bgp_ospf_plan.md

 | R5 ↔ R7           | 100      | Transit area for virtual-link          |
 | R7 ↔ R9           | 100      | Stub area                              |
 | R6 ↔ R8 ↔ R10     | 200      | NSSA area                              |

-### Notes:

-* Virtual link required to bring CE1 (R7) into backbone via R5      # Possibly to be removed
-* Stub area used for simplicity at site 1                           # Possibly to be removed
-* NSSA area used at site 2 to test type-7 to type-5 redistribution  # Possibly to be removed